code-and-effect/effective_website/TALK3.md

 https://github.com/code-and-effect/effective_website

 # Today

-We are going to rip through building a rails engine.
+We are going to explore building a rails engine.

 # What the heck is a rails engine?

-A rails engine is a miniature application that you can host within your rails app.
+A rails engine is a miniature application that you can host within your main rails app.

 It's a mini rails app, inside your rails app.

+Examples: devise, spree, refinery

 # Why would I use one?